dmd-program/dmd-100/lessons/co-generative_design/pathway.md

   - Can you identify communities of practice locally or virtually?
   - Who can you ask for help, motivation, or advice?
 5. **Events**
-  - What events, conversations, or interactions need to take place?
+  - What events, conversations, internships,  or interactions need to take place?
 When?
-  - What are the looming obstacles or unknowns?
-  - When would it be time to alter your trajectory?
+  - What physical experiences will help you? (internships, research trips, etc.)

-## Part 2 - Deploy
+## Part 2 - Learning Pathway: Statement of Intent

+Now that you have completed the questionnaire,

 1. Mission statement
+  - Rephrase your answer to Question 1 as a mission statement.
 2. Mapping your path
- - Timeline of events
+ - **Timeline:**
+    * Of your
  - Expected results

 3. Accountability
   - What or who will hold you accountable?
 Will you include a reward or disciplinary system?